Travel Risk Management: Safety First

 PASS PNR Retrieval

-The PNR management solution PASS PNR Retrieval allows you to accurately access all Passenger Name Records (PNRs) along with ticketing and EMD information saved in the booking system and provides you with a detailed overview of a company's overall travel activities.
+The travel data capture solution PASS PNR Retrieval allows you to accurately access all Passenger Name Records (PNRs) along with ticketing and EMD information saved in the booking system and provides you with a detailed overview of a company's overall travel activities.
 Applications are in the areas of travel business intelligence, risk management, sustainibility reporting, mobile traveller companion, after sales services and more.

 Tip!